 (g) What happens if your application is granted?

-Where an application for a street collection permit is granted, we will advise you by notice of grant and send you the relevant permit document(s) so that you can lawfully conduct your collection.
+Where an application for a house to house collection is granted, we will advise you by notice of grant and send you the relevant licence document(s) so that you can lawfully conduct your collection.